Skip to content

 • Engine – changing the engine’s performance can dramatically increase the speed of a vehicle and make it practically a different car in the eyes of an insurance provider.

 • Tinted windows – as long as they’re the right side of the legal limits, changing the windows shouldn’t impact too highly on your insurance.
-The added privacy can even be considered a crime deterrent by some insurance providers.
+Tinted windows may even be considered a crime deterrent by some insurance providers.

 • Stickers – even a sticker could be classed as a modification.
-A reverend in Wales was warned by her insurance provider that the religious messages she stuck to her car could invalidate her insurance policy.
+In one case that was reported by the BBC, a vicar in Wales was warned by her insurance provider that the religious messages she had stuck to her car could invalidate her insurance policy because they hadn’t been declared.

-• Bodywork – adding anything expensive to a vehicle increases its value and will need to be declared as soon as it’s installed.
-Changing the body of the car can affect its aerodynamics and safety in the event of an accident.
+• Bodywork – making changes to the body of the car can increase its value and will need to be declared as soon as installed.
+They could also affect aerodynamics and safety in the event of an accident.

 • Spoilers – a good spoiler will improve handling when travelling at high speeds.
 But it also increases the chances of speeding.
 If you do fit a new spoiler, ensure it doesn’t block the view from the rear window and is fitted securely by a qualified mechanic.